ginstrom/paladin-novel/chapters/12_paladins-rise.md

 "Which is?"

-"That even the chosen need friends to keep them humble."
+"That even the chosen need friends."

 Despite everything—the weight of destiny, the burden of power, the uncertainty of what lay ahead—Gond found himself smiling.

-Perhaps being a paladin wouldn't be so terrible after all.

-"not just the healing—but the return of Alanyi's true servant"